dstroud/dreamsequence_dev/README.md

 	- 3 concurrent sequencers
 	- 4 patterns each w/ copy+paste, instant/quantized switching configurable via `Change` param
 	- Polyphonic seq modes
-		- `Priority` param determines if Grid is mono or poly, as well as order of note playback
+		- `Grid` param determines if Grid is mono or pool/poly, as well as order of note playback
 		- `Polyphony` param determines number of notes played per step
   - Pattern shift param (in addition to loop shift)
-  - `Notes` param options: chromatic, chromatic + transposition based on chord degree, drum kit (chromatic starting from C1), note masks.
-Also available for CV/MIDI-in
+  - `Notes` param options: kit/drum (chromatic starting from C1), scale masks.
+Also available for MIDI/CV harmonizers.
   - New `Start`/`Reset` options: Empty steps, Measure,

 - User Interface:
-	- Holding K1 while changing menu values defers all changes until K1 is released
+	- Holding K1 while changing menu values defers applying changes until K1 is released
-	- Norns and Grid views will be synced by default when `Sync Views` is enabled in Preferences Can be toggled by holding K1+K3.
+	- Norns and Grid views will be synced by default when `Sync Views` is enabled in Preferences.
+Can be toggled by holding K1+K3.
 	- Holding chord or seq Grid view switcher key and tapping a pattern will toggle muting of chord or seq.
   - `Notifications` preference adjusts or disables pop-up notifications
   - `Preview notes` preferences plays or silences pressed chords/notes while stopped
-	- PARAMETERS>>EDIT>>PREFERENCES>>Enc 1-3: set encoder speed and acceleration
+	- `Enc 1-3`: set encoder speed and acceleration
-	- Rotation of full seq pattern or looped portion of pattern (param or permanent via seq key + E1/E2)
+	- Rotation of full seq pattern or looped portion of pattern (param or destructive via seq key + E1/E2)
 	- Pressing K2 when transport is stopped will reset arranger position, even if arranger is disabled
  	- E1 can be used to scroll arranger continuously, in addition to the page jump keys